mongibellili/QuantizedSystemSolver.jl/paper/paper.md

 plot(sol)           # plot the solution
 ```

-The solver uses other packages such as  [`MacroTools.jl`]( https://github.com/FluxML/MacroTools.jl) [@MacroTools] for user-code parsing, [`SymEngine.jl`]( https://github.com/symengine/SymEngine.jl) [@SymEngine] for Jacobian computation and dependency extraction.
+The solver uses other packages such as  [`MacroTools.jl`]( https://github.com/FluxML/MacroTools.jl) [@MacroTools] for user-code parsing and [`SymEngine.jl`]( https://github.com/symengine/SymEngine.jl) [@SymEngine] for Jacobian computation and dependency extraction.
 It also uses a modified [`TaylorSeries.jl`](https://github.com/JuliaDiff/TaylorSeries.jl/) [@TaylorSeries] that implements caching to obtain free Taylor variable operations, since the current version of TaylorSeries creates a heap allocated object for every operation.
 The approximation through Taylor variables transforms any complicated equations to polynomials, making root finding cheaper--a process that QSS methods rely on heavily.

 # The buck converter example